 The picture above shows the main types of pier found around Britain.
-Purfleet Jetty is an example of a small jetty which is usually found within harbours and docks.
-As jetties can sometimes be quite far inland they generally fish best for smaller estuary species such as flounder, dab and school bass, while summer may see mackerel present.
+Purfleet Jetty is an example of a small jetty that is usually found within harbours and docks.
+As jetties can sometimes be quite far inland they generally offer smaller estuary species such as flounder, dab and school bass, while summer may see mackerel present.
 Jetties, particularly those in the south, can be a good venue to catch mullet when the weather is still and calm.
 Llandudno pier is an example of a promenade style pier that is built going out into a sandy beach and will fish well for flatfish, as well as the other species outlined above, while the solid stone Middleton pier at Hartlepool is the type of pier where anglers may have to step up to stronger rough ground gear due to the snags and strong tides around this area.

-Some types of pier – especially promenade style piers – can dry out at low tide, meaning that fishing can only take place around high tide, as the pictures above show.
+Some types of pier, especially promenade style piers, can dry out at low tide, meaning that fishing can only take place around high tide, as the pictures above show.

 Pier Fishing: Access, Crowds and Safety

-Anti Social Behaviour and Piers
+Anti-social Behaviour and Piers